kedro-org/kedro/docs/source/deployment/argo.md

 This page contains legacy documentation that has not been tested against recent Kedro releases.
 ```

-<div style="color:gray">This page explains how to convert your Kedro pipeline to use [Argo Workflows](https://github.com/argoproj/argo-workflows), an open-source container-native workflow engine for orchestrating parallel jobs on [Kubernetes](https://kubernetes.io/).
+<div style="color:gray">This page explains how to convert your Kedro pipeline to use <a href="https://github.com/argoproj/argo-workflows">Argo Workflows</a>, an open-source container-native workflow engine for orchestrating parallel jobs on <a href="https://kubernetes.io/">Kubernetes</a>.

 ## Why would you use Argo Workflows?